klimereo/sWords-annotator/README.md

 #### read_lines Method

-The read_lines method reads the content of a file and returns it as a list of lines.
+The `read_lines` method reads the content of a file and returns it as a list of lines:

 ```
 file_path = "path/to/file.txt"